bndtools/bnd.manual/_tools/gradle-osgi-plugin.md

 ---
 title: Gradle OSGi Plugin
 layout: default
-summary: The Gradle OSGi Plugin.
+summary: The Gradle OSGi Plugin that comes with Gradle.
 ---

 See the [Gradle User Guide page][1] for details.